Complex Regional Pain Syndrome (CRPS)

 It often affects the hand or foot, but may also involve the knee, hip, shoulder, or other sites.
 The main symptom of CRPS is severe pain, often burning in nature.
 The disorder may eventually result in dystrophy (weakness or wasting) of the area.
 Early diagnosis and proper treatment are very important if CRPS is to be successfully managed.

 Symptoms can vary in severity and length and can be difficult to manage.
 Skin changes are also common.
 Skin can become blotchy or red/purple, shiny and thinner.
 People may also experience excessive sweating of the affected area.

 There is no single test for diagnosing CRPS.
 Diagnosis is a clinical one and is made through observation of the patient’s signs and symptoms.
-When diagnosed and treated within the first 3 to 6 months, there is the highest possibility of cure and treatment of CRPS is most effective.
+Treatment of CRPS is most effective, when diagnosed and treated within the first 3 to 6 months.

 The most important element of treating CRPS syndrome is restoring normal movement to the affected part.
 This condition is easiest to treat in its early phases.
 Much of the treatment is based on a courageous effort of the patient to get the limb moving again, even if it is uncomfortable.
 A formal Physiotherapy exercise and movement programme along with the use of mirror boxes and graded motor imagery techniques are used.

 It is common for both GP and Psychologist to be involved in treating the wider array of symptoms.

 Our physiotherapists are highly trained and qualified to provide expert care to our patients.
 They are fully insured and are chartered by the Irish Society of Chartered Physiotherapists (ISCP).

 We have a team of Clinical leads who visits our physios and clinics to ensure a level of customer service and quality care that exceeds our competition is given to patients every time.